deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 # Using the UI

-All the code is going to be inside the source directory (src). inside the Components directory is the application UI code written, there are three the main app component like `navbar.js` and `main.js` and `app.js`.
+All the code is going to be inside the source directory (src).
+Inside the Components directory is where the the application UI code is written, there are three main app components: `navbar.js` , `main.js` and `app.js`.

-Open another terminal.
+Open another terminal, and change into the project directory:

 ```
 cd chainlink_betting_game
 ```
-Then Type
+Then use the node package manager to run the start script contained in the chainlink_betting_game's package.json:

 ```
 npm run start
 ```

 This will run the web server on localhost.

-Once its done you can see the application loaded in your browser here.
-Metamask extension will automatically popup and connect your app to the metamask.
+Once the server has started, you can view the application in your browser.
+The Metamask extension will automatically pop up and let you connect to the app.

-In the browser extention metamask, you have to make sure that you’re connected to the Polygon test network or otherwise create a Custom Network with the following:
+You have to make sure that you’re connected to the Polygon Mumbai testnet in Metamask, or otherwise add a custom RPC with the following parameters:

 ```cpp
 New RPC URL: https://rpc-cometh-mainnet.maticvigil.com/v1/0937c004ab133135c86586b55ca212a6c9ecd224